Lillian-Elek-Data/ML-with-Python/README.md

 - Cluster Analysis
 - Logistic Regression

+# 2009-CO2-emmissions ML - Folder
+The file [ML OLS Regression with CO2 Data](/2009-CO2-emmissions%20ML/ML%20OLS%20Regression%20with%20CO2%20Data.ipynb) is a regression-powered deep dive into what drives state-level carbon emissions.
+Includes log-transformed modeling, feature selection, and end-to-end diagnostics for high-accuracy environmental prediction.

 # Simple Linear Regression - Folder
 The file [Number of Books Read - Simple Linear Regression](/Simple%20Linear%20Regression/Number%20of%20Books%20Read%20-%20SLR.ipynb) goes over the steps to conduct a SLR analysis on a fabricated csv file.